rinokadijk/vault-cockroach/readme.md

-## HashiCorp Vault single instance and Cockroach DB secure 3-node cluster
+## HashiCorp Vault single instance and Cockroach DB 3-node cluster with Mutual TLS encryption

 This setup is NOT PRODUCTION READY!